seedcard/nfcverificationapp/README.md

 Tag is built into the SEEDCARD and has a unique 14 character UID code encoded by the manufactuer - NXP

-Every tag is encoded with the same redirect URL - https://seedcard.github.io/nfcverificationapp/index.html
+Every tag is encoded with the same redirect URL - https://seedcard.github.io/nfcverificationapp/index.html?
+(CHECK)

 Link is opened and tag UID is read when the tag is placed near an NFC enabled device